 Today I am going to showcase the snack version, the chaat version will follow soon.

 It is utterly delicious and you just can’t eat one.

-- 2 cups of chana dal (split bengal gram)
+- 2 cup chana dal split bengal gram

 - Soak both chana and urad dal together overnight.
 Strain them next morning and grind coarsely in a processor.

 - Add the remaining ingredients and spices to the batter.
 Allow the batter to ferment for 2 hours.

 - Lightly wet your palm and shape the batter into oval rolls.
 Deep fry each roll into golden brown till half done.
 Allow them to cool.